Feast of the Black Nazarene: Length

+The 2026 Traslación was the longest in the ceremony's history, lasting 30 hours, 50 minutes, and 1 second.
+It is also the third most crowded on record.

+The 2026 Traslación is the longest in the ceremony’s history, the image entering Plaza Miranda at 10:50AM (PHST) on January 10 over 30 hours since departing Quirino Grandstand.
+The slow progress of the ándas is attributed to aggressive devotees, and reports of snapped lubid (ropes) and damaged wheels emerged as early as the start of the procession.
+The ándas also remarkably spent four to five hours on Arlegui Street alone, which prompted Quiapo Church authorities to estimate the entire procession would take over 21 hours to finish — well beyond the intended goal of lasting only 15 hours.

-The 2012 Traslación is currently the longest in the image's recorded history.
-It ended 22 hours after leaving the Grandstand, arriving at Plaza Miranda around 05:15 AM PST on January 10.
+The 2012 Traslación ended 22 hours after leaving the Grandstand, arriving at Plaza Miranda around 05:15 AM PST on January 10.
 The procession took longer than usual since the wheels of the ándas broke early on at a point near Manila Hotel, while the rope broke some distance away near Liwasang Bonifacio.
-There were also reports of groups of devotees diverting the image from the previously defined route in order to pass by business establishments outside the traditional route.
-This illicit act was done to allow homes and businesses off the planned route to receive the good luck and blessings of the image.
+There were also reports of groups of devotees diverting the image from the previously defined route in order to pass by business establishments outside the traditional route for them to receive the good luck and blessings of the image.
 The same duration was also recorded for the 2017 and 2018 Traslacións.

-Meanwhile, the 2007 Traslación (the first to be held there for the occasion of the "400th Traslación", as previous processions were only held around the district of Quiapo) was the fastest procession in history, which only took nine hours before arriving back at Quiapo Church.
+Meanwhile, the 2007 Traslación (the first to be held there for the occasion of the "400th Traslación", as previous processions were only held around the district of Quiapo) was meanwhile the fastest procession in history at nine hours from the Grandstand to Quiapo Church.
 Following new measures and a route change in 2020, which decreased the length of the procession by 300 m by passing through Ayala Bridge instead of the usual Jones Bridge (2014–2019) or the traditional MacArthur Bridge (used 2007, 2009–2013), the 2020 procession took sixteen hours and thirty-four minutes, the third-fastest in history, an improvement from the recorded time of twenty-one hours in 2019.
 This was further shortened to fourteen hours, fifty-nine minutes, and ten seconds in 2024, with the introduction of the new ándas.
 Despite using the same route and ándas, the 2025 procession took 20 hours and 45 minutes to complete after the two ropes broke during the procession.